01

 Memory that means something

 A durable memory layer stores domain gotchas, validated precedents, and project patterns.
-The agent stops relearning the same lesson on every project — a small idea with a large effect on long-horizon competence.
+The agent stops relearning the same lesson on every project, which compounds across long-horizon work.

 06